Best Practices for Recovering Data from a NAS Promise Vess 1840+ with RAID Array Failures

 It is important to note that the success rate of data retrieval also depends on the specific circumstances of the data loss, such as the cause of the data loss, the extent of damage or corruption, and the actions taken after the data loss occurred.

-Although NAS Vess 1840+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Vess 1840+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view